 - People were able to get value out of the system easily, without extensive training or dashboard building.
 The information was just there.

 Amway also loved the agile approach to Dynatrace development, which matched the direction they were going as well.
 Feature requests being looked at and followed up on, with new features and functionality delivered every two weeks, just there automatically with no upgrade effort.
-A cloud solution designed for enterprise cloud needs.
+A cloud solution designed for cloud needs.

 5. Innovation should be fun